 The work’s power lies in its balance of immediacy and distance.
 Men are shot square on, from the shoulders up, with a simple black background.
 They are black, Hispanic, Asian, white (though, like the prison population itself, disproportionately black).
 They stare right at you but reveal little.

 During the residency Rashin worked with the Emmy-award winning creative studio Scatter to produce a new volumetric video portrait of one of the fathers.

 In the installation, the father describes the experience of returning to his adult children, now in their 20s: “The main question from all of them is, ‘Why did you leave?’”

 Supporting the in-person exhibition experiences is a website where fathers from across the USA upload recordings of their voices.
 Website visitors can browse and explore the voices via an interactive map, read about the project’s history, and record and upload a lullaby for themselves.

 As such, the project continues to grow and evolve over time as more fathers discover it through workshops and events across the USA supported by the artist.

 Rashin Fahandej says that A Father’s Lullaby is a “Poetic Cyber Movement for Social Justice, in which art and technology mobilizes a plethora of voices in public and virtual spaces to ignite an inclusive dialogue effecting social change.”

-The piece has awarded the James and Audrey Foster prize, was exhibited at the Institute for Contemporary Arts (ICA) on the Boston waterfront Aug 21 – Dec 31, 2019.
+The piece has been awarded the Prix Ars Electronica Award of Distinction in Digital Music and Sound Art, the James and Audrey Foster prize, and was exhibited at the Institute for Contemporary Arts (ICA) on the Boston waterfront Aug 21 – Dec 31, 2019.